nRewik/nrewik-jekyll-blog/_posts/2015-11-11-Function-as-First-Class-Citizens-in-Swift.md

 > Functions are not just  functions, they are variables.

 Functions are not just functions, they are variables.
 And being a variable means it belongs to a type.
-The validate function has `String–>Bool` type, which doesn’t sound like any variable type, so I will rename it to:
+The validate function has `String–>Bool` function type, which doesn’t sound like any variable type, so I will rename it to:

 ```swift
 typealias Validator = String -> Bool